sayannath/sayannath/README.md

 ## 🔭 I’m currently working on
 * 3D Segmentation on Medical Images
 * Model Optimisation and Quantisation with Tensorflow
-* Flutter to integrate TF-Lite Files
+* Flutter to integrate TF-Lite Models

 ## 🌱 I’m currently learning